 - The garage is 24 ft. x 24 ft., or 576 sf

 There's no way to know, because we don't know the garage's ceiling height.
 If the garage's ceiling height is about 8 ft., then yes, they have about the same volume of air.
 You can safely get a household dehumidifier for 576 sf. for the garage.

 But what if the garage ceiling is 24 ft. high?
-That’s 16 ft. higher than the indoor ceiling.
-It’s like having three 8 ft. rooms, each stacked on another.
-The dehumidifier is actually treating an 24 x 24 x 8 ft. room stacked on another 24 x 24 x 8 ft. room, stacked on another 24 x 24 x 8 ft. room.
+That's 16 ft. higher than the indoor ceiling.
+It's like having three 8 ft. rooms, each stacked on another.
+The dehumidifier is actually treating a 24 x 24 x 8 ft. room stacked on another 24 x 24 x 8 ft. room, stacked on another 24 x 24 x 8 ft. room.